 Welcome to the Automate trial—you are well on your way to streamlining processes across your organization.
 (Don’t have the trial version yet?
 It’s fully featured and free for 30 days.)
 There’s a lot that you can do with Automate, and we want to make sure you have the chance to completely evaluate if it’s the right solution for you.
 This article will walk you through how to get started with code-free automation from Automate.

-If you would like to get a live guided tour of the software (highly recommended for trial users) join the monthly Automate Solutions Tour.
+If you would like to get a live guided tour of the software (highly recommended for trial users) join the monthly Automate: Getting Started Webinar.

-If you’re still looking for guidance on how to install Automate or Automate Enterprise, the installation guides can be found with the Automate help content.
+If you’re still looking for guidance on how to install Automate or Automate Plus, the installation guides can be found with the Automate help content.

 The Task Builder